MatthewLeoLaporte/RNNs-learn-robust-policies/network-results-brainstorming.md

 - [ ] Try fixing the readout weights to different norms instead of training them, and see how this affects the network dynamics

+## Effective dimensionality

+e.g. as measured by number of PCs needed to reconstruct X% of the output.

+- Does training on perturbations (vs. not) affect the dimensionality?
+- Does the context input?